srujana-ks/AirTravelAgent/README.md

 ### Table of Contents
 1. Installing Prerequisites
 2. Setting up LlamaCPP-python GPU backend
-3. Deploying an Air Travel Agent on AIPC (https://github.com/srujana-ks/AirTravelAgent/blob/master/Air_Travel_Agent.ipynb)
+3. Sample execution on the AIPC GPU

 ## Installing Prerequisites
 The following software are to be installed prior to the setting up of Llamacpp-python SYCL backend